arthurmarkiz/arthurmarkiz/README.md

 **`Digital Craftsman (Developer & Graphic Designer) FROM Brazil 🇧🇷`**

-I'm an anime lover Full-Stack Developer and some times Graphic Designer.
+I'm an anime lover Back-end Developer and some times Graphic Designer.
 Currently sinking my mind into Java.

 <br/>